Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 The layperson’s idea of domestication is that of a species’ dependency on humans after breeding-induced modifications, but this criterion simply does not work.

 The existence of feral animals, which are all domesticated or formerly domesticated animals whose ancestors have escaped and survived without humans, disproves that they will all perish in the ‘wild’.
 It’s the opposite; these populations have done very well and are hard to eradicate.

 More importantly, most non-domesticated animals that have been raised as pets cannot survive in the wild without extensive rehabilitation, even when released into the right environment, another big determinate in whether or not an animal will survive.
 This is part of the reason why it is always advised to not release long-term captive animals, from geckos to killer whales.

-The cat’s hunting instinct is also seen as a ‘wild’ trait but the shocking fact is that most domesticated animals, like cows, horses, and goats, are herbivores and also forge for their own food, just as a wild horse, goat or cow (auroch) would.
+The cat’s hunting instinct is also seen as a ‘wild’ trait but the shocking fact is that most domesticated animals, like cows, horses, and goats, are herbivores and also forage for their own food, just like a wild horse, goat or cow (auroch) would.
 Chickens are omnivores and actively seek out insects in addition to their grain.
 Their hunting instinct is just as strong as a cat’s.

 The dictionary probably has a wider encompassing, but still faulty description.
 As previously described, an animal losing its ability to survive in the wild is in no way associated with domestication or lack thereof.
-There are domesticated animals that can survive and ‘wild’ animals that can’t when raised in the same setting, dependant on the individual, species, and sheer luck.
+There are domesticated animals that can survive and ‘wild’ animals that can’t when raised in the same setting, depending on the individual, species, and sheer luck.

 ‘Taming’ is also not a proper way to describe domestication, which really describes behavioral modification on a non-genetic level.
 “To convert animals to domestic uses” is true but vague.
 Animals can be converted through hand-rearing and taming which does not involve a genetic shift in a population.